-If you are involved in education, most probably have heard the term “adaptive learning”, It refers to an educational method which introduces a non-linear approach towards learning and teaching and It acknowledging the fact that different students learn “differently“.
+If you belong in the education or elearning industry, you have most probably heard the term “adaptive learning”, It refers to an educational method which introduces a non-linear approach towards learning and teaching and It acknowledges the fact that different students learn “differently“.

 Applying it to LearnDash

-“Adaptive Learning With LearnDash” is an addon which applies this methodology in one of the most popular LMS plugin in WordPress, LearnDash.
-This addon offers a way for site administrators to design courses in such a way that would best suit the needs of individual students.
-In short, It offers them a way to design courses in a non-linear fashion.
+“Adaptive Learning With LearnDash” is an add-on which applies this methodology in one of the most popular LMS plugins in WordPress, LearnDash.
+This add-on offers a way for site administrators to design courses in such a way that would best suit the needs of individual students.
+In short, it offers them a way to design courses in a non-linear fashion.

 LearnDash already provides the option to make prerequisite courses i.e assign a course as a dependency for other courses.
 Our add-on exploits this option and enables site admin to think about these prerequisite courses as “parent courses”, and the courses which will be assigned as prerequisites can be considered as “child courses”.